LucaPozzato/sense-pedal-board/README.md

 3. **Wah**: Produces a sweeping frequency effect for expressive tones.
 4. **Delay**: Adds echo effects with adjustable feedback and time.
 5. **Reverb**: Simulates different room sizes and depths for spatial effects.
-6. **Tone**: Allows frequency shaping of the input signal.
+6. **Equalizer**: Allows frequency shaping of the input signal.
 7. **Tremolo**: Modulates volume for a dynamic, pulsating effect.

 These effects can be easily extended or customized in the `puredata_scripts` folder.

 ---

-## Gestures Available 👟
+## Gestures Available

-Once the Nicla Sense Me is attached to your foot, the following gestures are recognized:
+Once the Nicla Sense Me is attached to your foot and the pedal order is configured by the user via the web application, the following gestures are recognized:

 1. **Swipe right**: Moves to the next pedal on the pedalboard.
-2. **Swipe left**: Toggles the selected pedal on or off.
-3. **Swipe up and down**: Adjusts the parameters of the selected pedal.
+2. **Swipe up and down**: Modulates the selected pedal's parameters, adjusting the intensity of the effect as if you were turning a knob on an amplifier.

 ---

-## Installation and Setup ⚙️
+## Installation and Setup

 1. Clone the Repository: